opral/monorepo/inlang/source-code/paraglide/paraglide-sveltekit/README.md

 ### Customizing Link Translation

 Links are translated automatically using a preprocessor.
-This means that you can use the normal `a`-tag and the adapter will translate it for you.
+You can use the normal `a`-tag and Paraglide-SvelteKit will translate it for you.

 ```svelte
 <a href="/about">{m.about()}</a>